danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 to you?
 Here, it seems, we use the word "open" for a positive condition, a state of being, which any negative definition at best only half-comprehends.
-And to ask about the meaning of "open," in this sense, is to ask about the meaning of generosity, hospitality, enlightenment, love.
+And to ask about the meaning of "open" in this sense is to ask about the meaning of hospitality, generosity, enlightenment, love.

 ## Introduction to paradox in the idea of being open

-- But there is a final reason to wonder about the word "open", which brings me to my lecture tonight.
+But there is a final reason to wonder about the word "open", which brings me to my lecture tonight.
 For if we do consider openness a state of being, and try to make further sense of it, we quickly encounter a paradox.
-And in the first half of my lecture, I want to offer an account of this paradox, along with what I see as its significance; and then propose a resolution of the paradox in the lecture's second half.
+And in the first half of my lecture, I want to offer an account of this paradox, and what I see as its significance.
+In the second half of the lecture, I will propose one resolution of the paradox.

 # Body of Lecture